Why the European Committee of the Regions is working with Libyan cities

 - Water management and waste water management: Murcia (ES)

 - Waste management: Antwerp (BE)

 - Primary health care: Vila Real (PT)

 - English-language training: Maltese local authorities (MT)

-During study visits to the EU, Libyan experts have made on-site visits to operational facilities and participated in workshops, debates and training activities, and initiated longer-term cooperation actions with EU regions and cities.
+During study visits to the EU, Libyan experts have made on-site visits to operational facilities, participated in workshops, debates and training activities, and initiated longer-term cooperation actions with EU regions and cities.

 The CoR is currently working on:

-- encouraging the development of full-scale projects involving Libyan and EU cities.
+- encouraging the development of additional full-scale projects involving Libyan and EU LRAs.

 Timeline of the relationship